-Magic: The Gathering is practically its own currency at this point, with no shortage of rare and expensive cards out there to buy, sell and trade.
+Magic: The Gathering is practically its own currency at this point, with no shortage of rare and expensive MTG cards out there to buy, sell and trade.
 Your old deck could be more valuable than you realise - or it could be full of Mudholes and goblins worth less than the box they're kept in.
-There's no way of knowing if you'll find the most expensive magic card until you start looking around, especially considering that at the end of the day... well, it's all just printed card.
+There's no way of knowing if you'll find the most valuable Magic: The Gathering card until you start looking around, especially considering that at the end of the day... well, it's all just printed card.

-And some MTG cards are ridiculously expensive, the kind of long-term investment that could justifiably be kept in an armoured vault with attack dogs waiting outside.
-Fingers crossed you find one of these in your attic; here's the most rare and expensive Magic: The Gathering cards of all time.
+Some rare MTG cards are ridiculously expensive, the kind of long-term investment that could justifiably be kept in an armoured vault with attack dogs waiting outside.
+Fingers crossed you find one of these in your attic; here are the most rare and expensive Magic: The Gathering cards of all time.

 Most expensive Magic: The Gathering cards